89luca89/distrobox/README.md

 	distrobox-export --service syncthing --extra-flags "--allow-newer-config"
 	distrobox-export --service nginx --sudo

-For services, it will similarly export the systemd unit inside the container to an `systemctl --user` service, prefixing the various `ExecStart ExecStartPre ExecStartPost ExecReload ExecStop ExecStopPost` with the `distrobox-enter` command prefix.
+For services, it will similarly export the systemd unit inside the container to a `systemctl --user` service, prefixing the various `ExecStart ExecStartPre ExecStartPost ExecReload ExecStop ExecStopPost` with the `distrobox-enter` command prefix.

 Binary export example: